nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ### Slots
 Slots help you build highly reusable, multi-purpose components.
-They offer a way for the parent component to inherit functionality from a child:
+They enable a parent component to inherit functionality from a child:

 ```